ALF (TV series): Production

 Fusco was notoriously secretive about his character up until the series' premiere.
 During the show's production, Fusco refused to acknowledge that the puppet ALF was anything other than an alien.
 All involved with the production were cautioned not to reveal any of ALF's production secrets.

-The set was built on a platform raised four feet above the ground, with trap doors constructed at many points so that ALF could appear almost anywhere; Fusco operated him from underneath, so the unoccupied holes all over the floor were deep and treacherous.
+The set was built on a platform raised four feet above the ground, with trap doors constructed at many points so ALF could appear almost anywhere; Fusco operated him from underneath, so the unoccupied holes throughout the floor were deep and treacherous.
 The trap doors had to be reset multiple times, sometimes during a single scene.
-Principal puppeteer Paul Fusco (who was mainly left-handed when puppeteering) used his left hand to control ALF's mouth, while his right hand controlled ALF's right arm.
-Another puppeteer, Lisa Buckley, who would go on to perform on Sesame Street, assisted Fusco beneath the stage, operating ALF's left arm.
+Principal puppeteer Paul Fusco (who was mainly left-handed when puppeteering) control ALF's mouth with his left hand, while his right hand controlled ALF's right arm.
+Another puppeteer, Lisa Buckley, who later performed on Sesame Street, assisted Fusco beneath the stage, operating ALF's left arm.
 At times when ALF's full body was shown in the sitting position, Lisa controlled ALF's left hand by cable allowing slight finger movements.
-There was additionally a third puppeteer, Bob Fappiano, who controlled ALF's facial and ear movements via a radio control offscreen.
-During tapings, Fusco would wear a head-mounted microphone to record ALF's voice.
+A third puppeteer, Bob Fappiano, controlled ALF's facial and ear movements via a radio control offscreen.
+During tapings, Fusco wore a head-mounted microphone to record ALF's voice.
 The process resulted in numerous mistakes and retakes, making it impossible to record ALF in front of a live audience.
 A laugh track was added during post-production.

 To avoid wear and tear on the principal ALF puppet, the performers rehearsed with a crude early version of ALF, nicknamed "RALF" for "Rehearsal Alien Life Form").
-Fusco did not like to rehearse, and would often substitute his hand or RALF for the real ALF puppet during rehearsals.
+Fusco did not like to rehearse, and often substituted his hand or RALF for the real ALF puppet during rehearsals.
 In an interview on Late Night with Conan O'Brien, Tina Fey said that her biggest frustration as producer of NBC's 75th-anniversary special was dealing with ALF's "people".
 Fey said Fusco would only allow ALF to appear on the show if the puppeteers were hidden from everyone else.
 After ALF's cameo alongside former Family Ties star Michael Gross, ALF disappeared through a hole in the riser, was stuffed into a case, and immediately removed from the building.